Emad-H/Physical-Verification-using-SKY130/README.md

 ![5 comp](Day5/5-50.png)

-Since the standard cells are not included in the netlist, they are treated as blackboxes, and withouth subcircuit definitions they are just numbered 1 to 6.
+Since the standard cells are not included in the netlist, they are treated as blackboxes, and without subcircuit definitions they are just numbered 1 to 6.
 Layout netlist has the full pin names.
 While netgen does treat them as blackboxes so pin matching errors do not immediately show up in the final count, and netgen instead uses proxy pins.

 ![5 comp2](Day5/5-51.png)

 To fix this, we can provide xschem with subcircuit definitions by using the testbench file instead for the netlist as it contains references to the library.
-We do not need to select the top level is a subckt option here as the top level i the testbench code anwyay.
+We do not need to select the top level is a subckt option here as the top level i the testbench code anyway.

 ![5b xsch](Day5/5-52.png)